cptrodgers/cptrodgers.github.io/_posts/2020-12-11-actix-tips.md

 ### Wait and Spawn

-In async context (async actor), actix provide two efficient way to handle non-return message that spawns another thread to handle this task.
+In async context (async actor), actix provide two efficient way to handle non-return message that spawns a future to handle this task.
 It's similar to another concurrent library, spawn and wait.
 In the context of Actor, It's relating to process messages instead of thread.

-- Spawn will spawn a new thread to handle the current task and don't stop the process of the new message.
+- Spawn will spawn a new future to handle the current task and don't stop the process of the new message.
 This is efficient in case you don't care about ordering messages.

 ```rust
 use actix::prelude::*;